Our Culture Principles

 Not all about the money: We do not measure success purely financially.

-Organizational knowledge: We understand that humans forget, or might not always be available, and therefore do not depend on tacit knowledge for important matters.
-Rather, we turn our knowledge explicit.
+Have organizational knowledge: We understand that humans forget, or might not always be available, and therefore do not depend on tacit knowledge for important matters.
+Rather, we make our knowledge explicit.

 Sometimes overworked, not always: While there will be days where we're overworked, we should be at a reasonable load more often than not.
 We should take time off to relax and recharge.

-Embrace differences: We recognize that different people have different needs, and try to accommodate those different needs, and each other.
+Embrace differences: We recognize that different people have different needs, and try to accommodate those needs accordingly and support each other.
 You might work better at night, or need time to pick up your kids from school.
 We’ll support each other’s lifestyles where it makes sense.

-Work hard and have fun: We try to be a happy team that has fun at work as we are working hard.
+Work hard and have fun: We try to be a happy team that has fun at work while still working hard.

 Empower your business for success!